Do Shrooms Go Bad? Shelf Life, Storage & Potency Test (2025 Guide)

 - Injury disrupts the mushroom’s internal structure, exposing psilocybin to PsiP.

-- PsiL then oxidizes psilocin, forming unstable semiquinone radicals.
+- PsiL oxidizes psilocin into unstable semiquinone radicals.

 Figure on the right from: Lenz et al., 2020, Injury-Triggered Blueing Reactions of Psilocybe 'Magic' Mushrooms (Angewandte Chemie International Edition, 59, 1450–1454).

-Magic mushrooms are highly sensitive to environmental conditions and can go bad due to bacterial infections, mold growth, oxidation, or fermentation.
-While oxidation mainly affects potency by breaking down psilocin, bacterial and fungal contamination pose a health risk, making the mushrooms unsafe to consume.
+Magic mushrooms are highly sensitive to environmental conditions and can go bad over time — raising the question: do shrooms go bad from bacterial infections, mold growth, oxidation, or fermentation?
+While oxidation mainly affects potency by breaking down psilocin, microbial contamination makes mushrooms unsafe to consume.

 Bacterial Blotch (Pseudomonas tolaasii)